js108/trendingMishap/README.md

 7. (in a second terminal window — you need to run both servers at once) cd client

-8. yarn start (to start yr react server)
+8. yarn start (to start your react server)

 That should get your dev environment running.